spiral/docs/docs/en/framework/bootloaders.md

 ### Init

-This method is executed *first*.
-It's recommended to set default values for configuration files.
-Modify configuration files using special bootloader methods.
-Execute other logic that doesn't require reading configuration files and doesn't depend on code execution in the `init` and `boot` methods of other bootloaders.
+This method will be run **first**.
+It's a good idea to set default values for the config files before proceeding.
+You can use the special bootloader methods to modify the config files as needed.
+After that, you can go ahead and run any other logic that doesn't require reading the config files and isn't dependent on code execution in the `init` and `boot` methods of other bootloaders.
+This is also a good time to add initialization callbacks and configure container bindings, as long as it doesn't require accessing the app config.
-In this method, you can add initialization callbacks, configure container bindings if this does not require access to the application configuration.

 ```php
 use Spiral\Boot\AbstractKernel;